 I personally love watching people’s progress.
 For an example, check out A Young Mum on YouTube.
 You don’t have to be a great storyteller or own a DSLR, just work with what you have.
 After all, I have found minimalism helped me a lot with accepting me as I am and avoiding perfectionism.

 Pelin is an aspiring minimalist and an English teacher currently residing in Singapore.
-As much as she loves travel, she finds comfort in staying in, cooking and making good coffee at home.
+As much as she loves travel, she finds comfort in staying in, cooking, and making good coffee at home.
 She has always been interested in mindfulness, so after discovering minimalism three years ago, she feels the two are closely connected, and essential to a stress-free, meaningful life.
 She writes (in both Turkish and English) about her adventures, trials and errors over at minimalistgunluk.com.
-You can also follow her on Instagram.